nemesisdb/nemesisdb/README.md

 <br/>

 # Time Series
-The time series implementation is intentionally simple.
 Data is stored by creating an array of times and an array of events.

 With temperature readings to store: